tangsiwei0831/portofolio/_Places/2022-07-11-Restaurants-01.md

 [Ian Cakery](https://www.iancakery.ca/): 4.5/5.
 Honestly I just take a little dessert, but it is good for their cream puff.

 [IL FORNELLO](https://ilfornello.com/): 4.0/5.
-Ok Itlalian food, price is a little high, record for my meet with previous manager and team members.
+Ok Italian food, price is a little high, record for my meet with previous manager and team members.

 [街边大排档](https://www.ubereats.com/ca/store/%E8%A1%97%E8%BE%B9%E5%A4%A7%E6%8E%92%E6%A1%A3-hans-stir-fry-bbq/86Y2jMizWUG7pWeGe9R3Cw): 4.1/5.
 Price is ok and quantity is large.
 Can have a try if have any discount activity.